davidproba/LFRoboticsDemoLogin/README.md

 * You can add a redirect URL to each user

 ### Install
-That should be quite easy, clone/download, build & deploy.
+That should be quite easy, clone/download, build (Liferay Workspace) & deploy.
+Alternatively, just deploy the jar from build/libs.

 ### Configure
 For each persona you want to use in your demo, just set the (already existing) user ID, password and optionally a redirect URL.